sigpwned/jackson-modules-java-17-sealed-classes/README.md

         }
     }

-The `SealedExample` class has exactly two child classes: `AlphaSealedExample` and `BravoSealedExample`, per its declaration.
-No other classes are allowed to extend `SealedExample`, by definition.
-In this example, `AlphaSealedExample` and `BravoSealedExample` are both `final`, so `SealedExample` is guaranteed not to have any other ancestor classes, but the feature does allow for more nesting.

-## Usage

-Registering the module is simple.
-Simply include this library, and add the module to the `ObjectMapper`:

-    ObjectMapper mapper=new ObjectMapper().registerModule(new Jdk17SealedClassesModule());

-Without this module, sealed classes must use the `@JsonSubTypes` annotation like any other class, just like in [this example](https://www.baeldung.com/jackson-annotations).
-With this module, users get polymorphic serialization of sealed classes with only the the `@JsonTypeInfo` on the parent sealed class.
-Users can also add `@JsonTypeName` to child classes to customize subtype naming.
+However, this is repetitive, since sealed classes must already enumerate their subtypes explicitly.
+With this module, users get polymorphic serialization of sealed classes by using only the `@JsonTypeInfo` annotation on the parent sealed class.
+Users can also add `@JsonTypeName` to child classes to customize subtype naming, but it is not required.

-Adapting the above example:

     @JsonTypeInfo(use = JsonTypeInfo.Id.NAME, include = JsonTypeInfo.As.PROPERTY, property = "type")
     public sealed class SealedExample permits AlphaSealedExample, BravoSealedExample {